npm packageMIT License

 Symfony-Compatible Runtime

-State machines and Petri net workflows with the same semantics as Symfony's Workflow component.
+State machines and Petri nets with Symfony's exact semantics.
 Markings, transitions, guards, and events — all in TypeScript.

 Event System

-Events fire in Symfony's exact order: guard, leave, transition, enter, entered, completed, announce.
-Subscribe to any event with typed listeners.
+Events fire in Symfony order: guard, leave, transition, enter, entered, completed, announce.
+Subscribe with typed listeners.

 Pluggable Guards

-Attach guard expressions to transitions and provide your own evaluator.
-Integrate role checks, feature flags, or any custom authorization logic.
+Attach guard expressions to transitions and plug in your own evaluator.
+Wire up role checks, feature flags, or any custom authorization logic.

 AND / OR Patterns